thacherT1D/new-angular-curriculum/Unit-3/10-angular-with-rails-resources-and-paths.md

 **EXERCISE**

-Look at the angular docs on the [$resrouce service](https://docs.angularjs.org/api/ngResource/service/$resource).
+Look at the angular docs on the [$resource service](https://docs.angularjs.org/api/ngResource/service/$resource).
 What does each parameter in this example do?
 What happens if you replace the `{id: "@id"}` line with `null`?
 What does removing `{update: {method: "PUT"}}` do?
 Both parameters are necessary for our example.

 One of the advantages of the `$resource` service is that it helps to eliminate callback code.
 From the angular docs: